+To get a quote without entering your personal information, you can use our MoneyGeek car insurance calculator.
+A personalized quote may require you to enter more information.
 Keep in mind that you need to make apples-to-apples comparisons when shopping for auto insurance.
 For example, if you select a policy with $100,000 in bodily injury liability coverage, make sure you’re comparing that package with similar policies from competing companies.

 Insurance is risk management.
 Drivers with significant violations like a DUI on their records will pay higher rates because insurance companies view them as high-risk drivers.

 A driver with a clean record can obtain full coverage auto insurance for an average of $851 in Wyoming.
 However, if you have a DUI, that rate jumps to an average of $1,642.

 The cheapest car insurance companies for drivers with a DUI in Wyoming are:

 - Allstate: $1,018 annually

 If you are a member of a military family, USAA is probably your second-cheapest option, with an average rate of $920 per year.

 421 people were killed between 2009 and 2018 in alcohol-related car accidents in Wyoming.
 1.9% of Wyoming drivers admit to driving after drinking too much in the previous 30 days.

 Even DUI cases that don’t result in a crash will impact your insurance rates.
 Alongside an increase in your insurance rates, Wyoming drivers cited with a DUI can face up to six months in jail and a 90-day license suspension.